Analyze successful stores in existing markets

 - Next to Variables, click the Add button.

-- In the Data Browser window, double-click Housing.
+- In the Data Browser window, click the Variable Lists tab.

-All six variables are added to the tool.
+The six variables are added to the Add Variable Based Suitability Criteria tool pane.

 - Click Run.

-The variables are added to the Sub Market Suitability Analysis layer as criteria to be weighted, and the layer automatically recalculates the suitability score and then the layer symbology updates.
+The variables are added to the Submarket Suitability Analysis layer as criteria to be weighted.
+The layer automatically recalculates the suitability score and updates the layer symbology.
 The results indicate a cluster of highly suitable block areas near the center of the county, shaded in red.

-- In the Contents pane, turn off all layers except the Sub Market Suitability Analysis and World Topographic Map layers.
+- In the Contents pane, select the Submarket Suitability Analysis layer.

-- Select the Sub Market Suitability Analysis layer and on the ribbon, click the Appearance tab.
-In the Effects group, adjust the layer transparency to 70 and press Enter.
+- On the ribbon, click the Group Layer tab.
+In the Effects group, adjust the layer transparency to 70.0% and press Enter.

 The basemap is now more visible.

-This area contains the city of Madison, Wisconsin, which is a medium-sized city with a population between 100,000 and 300,000.
-Additionally, the University of Wisconsin-Madison is located here, likely indicating a high volume of foot traffic.
+This area contains Madison, Wisconsin, which is a medium-sized city with a population between 100,000 and 300,000.
+Additionally, the University of Wisconsin–Madison is located here, likely indicating a high volume of foot traffic.

 Finalize candidate sites